U'khand Transport Minister Yashpal Arya, his MLA son resign from BJP, join Congress | Politics

 From 2007 to 2014, Yashpal Arya was the president of Uttarakhand Congress and had been a former speaker and a minister in the Congress government led by Rawat.

 He had switched over to the BJP in 2017 ahead of the assembly elections in Uttarakhand.
-He represents the Mukteshwar assembly constituency in the state.
+He currently represents the Bajpur assembly constituency in the state and earlier represented the Mukteshwar assembly constituency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)